sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

 ## Choosing Mkdocs

 At our company, we use Mkdocs for our documentation, and more precisely `Material For Mkdocs`.
 I like the simplicity and the look of it.
 When I saw that they have a [plugin for blog](https://squidfunk.github.io/mkdocs-material/plugins/blog/), it did it for me!
 I decided to give it a try.
+And also, 22k stars on GitHub, it's a good sign, right? 😅

 ## Starting with Mkdocs